ntatpj/Resume_app/README.md

 # Resume_app
 Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a python application using  Argo CD, Helm, and Kubernetes:
 Overview:
+ Define the pipeline stages:
+    Stage 1: Checkout the source code from Git.
+    Stage 2: Build and image from this python code.
+    Stage 3: Push the image to manifest Git repo
+    Stage 6: Deploy the application to a test environment using Helm.
+    Stage 7: Run user acceptance tests on the deployed application.
+    Stage 8: Promote the application to a production environment using Argo CD.
 ![image](https://github.com/user-attachments/assets/450879bc-a101-483e-a8c2-47e8ef50568d)

+Prerequisites:

+Python Resume application code hosted on a Git repository Jenkins server - ( Hosted on EC2 )
+Kubernetes cluster - (minikube installed on windows11 laptop) Helm package manager -(installed on windows11 laptop) Argo CD- (installed with Helm on minikube)

 <h3>   1.AWS EC2 Instance </h3>